PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 I think there are two ways to approach the analysis of a correlation between the cloud top temperatures and UV-brightness, based on the results from the steps above.
 I set up the script :file:`CorrelateRadianceFactorRatios_T_CloudTopAltitudes.py` for both these ways and use the :file:`VMCSelectedImages_CloudTopAltitudes.dat` table from :ref:`Step 3bis <VMCStep03bis>` as well as :file:`RadianceFactorRatiosPerOrbit.dat` from :ref:`Step 3 <VMCStep03>`

-The **first** way is to split the analysis in several latitude sections.
+The **first** way is to split the analysis in several latitude bins.
-These sections would logically be defined by the changes in cloud top altitudes, as indicated by the green points in the figures above in :ref:`Step 3bis <VMCStep03bis>`: 65km for latitudes < -60˚, 71km for latitudes between -60˚ and -40˚, 73km for latitudes between -40˚ and -15˚.
+It would make sense to select these bins based on the by the changes in cloud top altitudes, as indicated by the green points in the figures above in :ref:`Step 3bis <VMCStep03bis>`: 65km for latitudes (-60˚, -90˚), 71km for latitudes (-40˚, -60˚), 73km for latitudes (0˚, -40˚).

 .. image:: ../Temperature-UVBrightness-Project/VMC/Step05/plots/cloudTopTemperature_65km_vs_RadianceFactorRatio.png